 Run Linux on Windows 10 with VirtualBox

-Why Linux Mint?
+Why Linux?
 Why VirtualBox?

 This post serves as a reference and guide for how I achieved this.
 For reference, my environment consisted of: